Road Safety for Younger Children

 Understanding Fast and Slow

-Explain that some vehicles move quickly (fast) and some move slowly.
+Explain that some vehicles move quickly and some move slowly.
 During a walk, point out vehicles moving at different speeds and discuss which ones are fast and which are slow.
 This helps children differentiate between the two and understand the concept of speed.

 Near and Far